signalfx/lambda-java/README.md

 SignalFx Java Lambda Wrapper.

 ## Testing
-Test example is available at `com.signalfx.lambda.test.TestCustomHandler::handler`.
+Test example is available at `com.signalfx.lambda.example.CustomHandler::handler`.
 Make appropriate changes if needed.

 ### Environment Variable
 Either locally or on aws, following environment variable needs to be set: